dangitrp/medical-rp-guide/docs/Hospital/Paranormal.md

   - Pulling out dents
   - Calling in a vehicle mechanic to help you out
   - Plugging in to any console port and running diagnostics
+  - Taking apart nearby electronics or metal objects for parts to use in surgery

 ## Vampires